 Fire-eating in Egypt

-Roll up, roll up and see Tim performing the sensational fire eating show at Soho Square, Sharm el-Sheikh, Egypt throughout January 2015!
+Roll up, roll up and see Tim performing the sensational fire eating show at Soho Square, Sharm el-Sheikh, Egypt.
 More details about the show here.

 Tim presents Spider House on BBC4 with Professor Alice Roberts

 Tim and Alice go on a journey into all things arachnid in this 90 minute TV documentary for BBC4 by the award-winning Windfall Films.
-To be broadcast around the world in 2014 and 2015, the programme features world-class macro footage of incredible spider behaviour and insights into the fascinating science behind these amazing animals.
+To be broadcast around the world, the programme features world-class macro footage of incredible spider behaviour and insights into the fascinating science behind these amazing animals.

-Hit live TV show Wild makes its triumphant return to CBBC in 2014.
+Hit live TV show Wild makes its triumphant return to CBBC.
 See Tim on Wild throughout the Autumn presenting ‘Dr. Cockerill’s Bizarre Bazaar’, joined by a host of weird and wonderful creatures.
 Broadcast live on Saturday mornings from 9-10am.
 It’s worth getting up for!

 Insect Question Time at the Natural History Museum

 To kick off National Insect Week Tim is part of a panel of insect experts at London’s Natural History Museum.
 With Jonathan Ross as guest host and questions put to the panel from the live audience and online viewers around the world, an afternoon spent talking about insects has never been so entertaining!